Discover

 Experiencing the perimenopause is a signal that your body is changing.
 After the menopause you’re more likely to develop heart disease and osteoporosis than you were before.
 The good news is that there are some things you can do to help support your health.

-- Eat a heart healthy diet, with at least five portions of fruit and vegetables a day, plenty of fibre, and healthy fats from fish, nuts and seeds.
+- Eat a heart healthy diet, with at least five portions of fruit and vegetables a day.
+Also eat plenty of fibre, and healthy fats from fish, nuts, and seeds.

-- Include two to three portions of calcium-rich foods, such as milk, cheese and yoghurt in your daily diet to help support your bones.
+- Have two to three portions of calcium-rich foods in your daily diet, such as cheese and yoghurt.
+Calcium helps support your bones.

 - Consider taking a daily supplement of 10 micrograms of vitamin D to help support your bone health.

-- Do some moderate exercise for half an hour, five days a week, including strength exercises on two days a week or more.
+- Do some moderate exercise for half an hour, five days a week, including strength exercises on at least two days a week.

 -